Mad Hatter: “Why is a raven like a writing-desk?”

 Uncle Gray went to St. Mel’s.
-He’s one of my favorite adults.
+He’s one of my favorite grown-ups.
 He’s not totally crazy, although he’s totally funny, and thankfully never pulls me aside to give me advice, which is unusual for an adult.
-Adults usually have a boat load of advice up their butts.
-Only crazy people take themselves seriously, but that’s adults for you.
+Grown-ups always have advice up their butts.
+Only crazy people take themselves seriously, but that’s them that rule for you.
+They think they know everything.
 Uncle Gray’s the boomerang man.
 He holds the record for the world’s biggest boomerang collection.
 He makes them, sells them, and lives them.
+He knows everything about them.
 He beds down with them, too.

 He sleeps with a boomerang in his bed.

 Uncle Gray is over fifty years old, but he doesn’t suck, which is remarkable.
 Most grown-ups are unreasonable because they don’t know what they’re talking about when it comes to any of us right now.
 They’re outdated out-of-touch obsolete.
 They’re over the hill.
 They can be unreasonable Little League dictators.

 It definitely sucks to be forty years old.
 Why?
 Because you’re old, that’s why.
 You get up in the morning feeling just plain terrible.
 Thirty-years-old?
 It still kind of sucks.
 Most of the time you probably get up in the morning feeling terrible, too.
 It’s off to work you go.
 You’re not young anymore.
 When you’re old you don’t have fun most of the time.
 YOU WON’T!
 YOU CAN’T!